brendenwest/it121/1_intro/notes.rst

 Since 2009, with the introduction of **node.js**, JS has also become popular for developing high-performance web services and for automating IT processes.

+*Classic* JS has loose syntax rules.
+Changes introduced in 2015 (known as *ES6*) are stricter and examples in this class will use the newer format.

 **Developer Console**

 Most modern web browsers (e.g. Safari, Chrome, Edge) have developer tools, including a *console* that allows one to run JavaScript commands directly.
 Use the console to practice simple JS commands and expressions.

+**Expressions**

+Programs are usually composed of expressions - code that evaluates to a single value.
+The most basic expression is a single value, but expressions usually involve some combination of basic expressions & operators.

 **Variables**

-Javascript has several *primitive* data types for storing values.
+JavaScript has several *primitive* data types for storing values.
 All other variables and objects are composed of these:

 - number
 - character